 There are two types of warnings: automatic and manual.
-When the Conext XW+ detects a warning condition, it displays a warning message on the Xanbus SCP.
-Table 4-2 describes how they differ in their behavior and in how you can respond to them when they appear on the Xanbus SCP.
+When the Conext XW+ detects a warning condition, it displays a warning message on the Conext SCP.
+Table 4-2 describes how their behavior differs and how you can respond to them when they appear on the Conext SCP.